BlitterStudio/amiberry/docs/README.md

       cmake -B build -G Ninja && cmake --build build

 ### Packaging

-The following will create a DEB package for Debian-based distros, or a DMG package for macOS:
+The following will create a DEB package for Debian-based distros, or a DMG package on macOS:

     cpack --config build/CPackConfig.cmake